 But first, surprise bad news: Edea was no longer in the party at this point, and would not be returning.
 While her GFs had been unequipped, the game erased all of her magic inventory instead of returning it as well!
 Magic that had previously been a part of our three-character strategy!
 We didn’t realize what had happened at first, simply because we weren’t doing combat for the next few hours of sidequesting, but we started to notice that one of our three party members were underperforming even if we never quite nailed it on the head.
-I’m surprised to say that we actually did survive like this, coasting mostly on magic we had transferred to a fourth character after running out of space on the third (and a few that had gotten lost when we were still confused about the Switch command at the start of the game).
+I’m surprised to say that we actually did survive like this, coasting mostly on magic we had transferred to a fourth character at various points in the game after running out of space on the third (and a few that had gotten lost when we were still confused about the Switch command at the start of the game, two negatives somehow turning into a positive).
 The problem would remain uncorrected until late in the session when Kyle did some final customization work before the end of the disc, and even then we still hadn’t identified it.
 And we had to do the secret dungeon with this straggler in our party!
 Sheeeesh.

 At this point, it was time to shelve combat for an extended Triple Triad break, and I do mean “extended.”
 We turned off the recording knowing this would take a while, and it went worse than even our most extreme expectations.
 The problem was: we needed to move the Queen of Cards back to Dollet so that she would continue with her sidequest, but she was currently in Deling City, which had only a 12.5% chance of returning her to Dollet.
 Worse, if we let her follow the most probable chain of locations, each of those would have the exact same odds of going back to Dollet!
 Make no mistake: the developers are dragging this out on purpose!

-We tried to RNG manipulate for a while, but it just wasn’t working, and we still don’t know why.
+We tried to RNG manipulate for a while, but it just wasn’t working, and we largely don’t know why.
 It worked on the Lunar Base!
-Maybe the manips we found online expected us to be in other parts of the game?
+Maybe the manips we found online expected us to be in other parts of the stoyrline?
 Or maybe differences between the PSX and PC versions got in the way?
 We did work out why some of them weren’t working, at least: it turns out that the PC version’s in-game reset command actually causes a hard reset, not a soft reset like the PSX’s in-game reset.
 A lot of RNG manipulations rely on you having access to both kind of reset, but PC players can only do hard resets.
 Hard resets work like this: if you save and then hard reset, the game will always give you the same random results after you reload, so long as you do the same actions.
-To manipulate the RNG, you just have to know what causes the game to roll random results, which is the tricky part.
 Soft resets, on the other hand, cause the game to roll new but still predictable results.
 Long story short: even after we stopped using RNG manips from the internet, we kept hard resetting in an attempt to get different results, which hard resetting will never do.

 Oh, and just to put a cherry on it, we were still operating under the previously-mentioned assumption that the Queen would only move if we lost a card to her, and not if we won one back.
 That made us think that if we didn’t get her to go straight to Dollet, we’d have to put up with two card games for every town in the chain!
 And god knows how many total if she refused to play the right cards against us!